-You’re off to a good start, but keep reading, because there are lots of things you need to know about Huskies (hint: they are too much dog for most people).
+You’re off to a good start, but keep reading, because there are many things you need to know about Huskies.

 The Siberian Husky origin story begins with the Chukchi tribe in…you guessed it…Siberia.